 Besides, .NET Core brings so much to the table that .NET Framework doesn’t.
 The following list of features benefit .NET Core over .NET Framework:

 - Cross-platform support: .NET Core code can run on Windows, Linux, and macOS.
 This means that your NCache .NET Core servers are platform (OS) independent.
-Also, .NET Core’s command line interpreter (CLI) can be used on all supported platforms.
+The .NET CLI can also be used across all supported platforms.

-The best way for you to deploy your existing .NET Framework code on a .NET Core server is to convert it into .NET Standard 2.0 code.
-This is also why NCache now encourages its users to develop their applications in .NET Standard 2.0 instead of .NET Framework, especially if they are making a new application.
+The best option for migrating your existing .NET Framework code base to a .NET 8 server involves first migrating it into .NET Standard 2.0 or migrate it directly into .NET 8.
+So, NCache now encourages users to develop applications using .NET 8 and especially for development of new application.

-You can adopt one of the following approaches to convert your .NET Framework code into .NET Standard 2.0 code:
+You can adopt one of the following approaches to convert your .NET Framework code into .NET Core code:

 - Start from scratch.

-- If your project is using the new .csproj format then change the value of the
+- If your project uses the new .csproj format, update the TargetFramework tag to net8.0.

-- If your project is using the old .csproj format then update it following the new format.
+- If your project uses the old .csproj format, migrate it to the new format.

-Since the first and the second approaches are pretty straightforward, I will explain the third approach in detail.
-So, backup your code and let’s get started!
+Since the first and the second approaches are straightforward, let’s focus on the third approach with detailed steps.

 Step 1: Unloading the Project

-The first step is to unload your project from Visual Studio by right-clicking on it from the Solution Explorer and selecting Unload Project.
+The first step is to unload your project from Visual Studio:

 Step 2: Replacing the Content of the Project File